-- 1. Business majors must maintain an overall TSU cumulative GPA of at least 2.00 (not including remedial and developmental courses); a GPA of at least 2.00 in the upper division business core; and a GPA of at least 2.00 in the courses being used to satisfy the major field plus upper division business elective course requirements. - 2.
+- Business majors must maintain an overall TSU cumulative GPA of at least 2.00 (not including remedial and developmental courses); a GPA of at least 2.00 in the upper division business core; and a GPA of at least 2.00 in the courses being used to satisfy the major field plus upper division business elective course requirements. - 2.
 Business majors may not have more that two D's in the courses being used to satisfy the major field plus upper division business elective course requirements.
 D's and F's in additional (extra) major elective courses will not count toward determining whether the student is in violation of the 2-D policy.
 Accounting majors cannot have any D's in the major field. - 3.
 At least 50 percent of the business credit hours required for the business degree must be earned at Tennessee State University, including MGMT 4500 (Business Strategy).
 See the Office of Undergraduate Studies for further details. - 4.
-The general education component of each student's undergraduate curriculum shall comprise at least 50 percent of the student's four-year program.
+The general education component of each student's undergraduate curriculum shall comprise of 41 credit hours of the student's four-year program.
 See the Office of Undergraduate Studies for further details. - 5.
-The College accepts graduation applications only from students who have completed all freshman and sophomore requirements.
-Satisfactory completion of these requirements includes and an earned grade of C or better in both English 1010 and 1020.

-- 6. All business majors are required to review degree requirements with the Office of Undergraduate Studies at least one semester prior to the semester in which graduation is anticipated.
+Satisfactory completion of General Education courses includes that an earned grade of C or better is required in both English 1010 and 1020. - 6.
+All business majors are required to review degree requirements with the Office of Undergraduate Studies at least one semester prior to the semester in which graduation is anticipated.
 Only students who are eligible will be permitted to remain enrolled in MGMT 4500 (Business Strategy).
 It is the responsibility of the student to secure a current and complete transcript and schedule an appointment for the transcript review. - 7.
 Business majors must complete at least one academic year in residence and at least 30 semester hours of credit earned in residence with a minimum quality point average of "C" (2.000). - 8.
 Majors are to participate in performance evaluation measures (taking various tests, responding to inquires) designated by the College or University.